-The framework is based on a geographical/local authority lot basis.
-This approach provides schools with a greater degree of choice and flexibility in which supply agencies to work with; enables transparency in terms of the fees payable by schools to help them to maximise the use of their delegated staffing budgets; and protect supply teachers whilst ensuring that minimum quality standards and statutory safeguarding obligations are met by all agencies operating under the framework.
+The geographical/local authority lot approach provides schools with a greater degree of choice of supply agencies; enables transparency in terms of the fees payable by schools to help them to maximise the use of their delegated staffing budgets; and protects supply teachers whilst ensuring that minimum quality standards and statutory safeguarding obligations are met by all agencies operating under the framework.

-Schools that meet their supply teacher needs via agencies should use agencies on the framework that have met the specified requirements.
-This includes registering with a representative professional recruitment body (for example REC)and signing up to the Welsh Government’s Code of Practice on Ethical Employment in Supply Chains and our Fair Work principles.
+Schools that choose to meet their supply teacher needs via agencies should continue to use agencies on the framework that have met the specified requirements.
+This includes registering with a representative professional recruitment body and signing up to the Welsh Government’s Code of Practice on Ethical Employment in Supply Chains and our Fair Work principles.

-- strengthens requirements to ensure all qualifications, suitability and DBS checks have been made.
-(Schools must continue to be aware of their responsibilities under safeguarding requirements)
+- maintains requirements to ensure all qualifications, suitability and DBS checks have been made.
+(Schools must continue to be aware of their statutory safeguarding responsibilities).

-- introduces a minimum daily pay rate for supply teachers; this is in line with the current School Teacher’s Pay and Conditions Document (STPC(W)D) for Wales.
-This pay rate is to protect qualified teachers.
-However, there is nothing to prevent schools/agencies paying higher daily rates if appropriate.
-This rate will be based on the current minimum pay rate of the teachers’ main pay scale as set out in the STPC(W)D. The daily rate is calculated by dividing M2 by the number of contracted working days.
-This is normally 195 days per year.
-For the 2021 to 2022 academic year it is based on 194 days (for this year only)
+- requires agencies to pay a minimum daily pay rate for supply teachers; to match the latest published School Teacher’s Pay and Conditions (Wales) Document (STPC(W)D) for Wales.
+There is nothing to prevent schools/agencies paying higher daily rates if appropriate.
+This rate will be based on the current minimum pay rate of the teachers’ main pay scale as set out in the STPC(W)D. The daily rate is calculated by dividing M2 by the number of contracted working days as set out in the STPC(W)D. This is normally 195 days per year.

 Your rights as an agency worker - Employment Agency Standards Inspectorate and JobsAware